salmansamson/cytkit/README.md

 ![Cytkit cytometry spec](/Presentation%20materials/Burton%2010-colours%20on%20488.png)

 ## Source files
-The full mechanical design has been built with FreeCAD and is provided in [CAD and optical model/Cytkit model 0.31 12may25.FCStd](https://github.com/salmansamson/cytkit/blob/main/CAD%20and%20optical%20model/Cytkit%20model%200.31%2012may25.FCStd)
+The full mechanical design has been built with FreeCAD and is provided in [CAD and optical model/Cytkit model 0.31 12may25.FCStd](/CAD%20and%20optical%20model/Cytkit%20model%200.31%2012may25.FCStd)

-The optical model has been built in the FreeCAD Optical Design Workbench and is provided in [Cytkit model 0.31 12may25 optics only.FCStd](https://github.com/salmansamson/cytkit/blob/main/CAD%20and%20optical%20model/Cytkit%20model%200.31%2012may25%20optics%20only.FCStd)
+The optical model has been built in the FreeCAD Optical Design Workbench and is provided in [Cytkit model 0.31 12may25 optics only.FCStd](/CAD%20and%20optical%20model/Cytkit%20model%200.31%2012may25%20optics%20only.FCStd)

-STL files for 3D printing (FDM) are provided in [STL files for printing].
+STL files for 3D printing (FDM) are provided in [STL files for printing](/STL%20files%20for%20printing).

-The Bill of Materials is provides in [Cytkit Bill of Materials v0.3.ods](https://github.com/salmansamson/cytkit/blob/main/Cytkit%20Bill%20of%20Materials%20v0.3.ods)
+The Bill of Materials is provides in [Cytkit Bill of Materials v0.3.ods](/Cytkit%20Bill%20of%20Materials%20v0.3.ods)

 ## To do
 - Present the project at CYTO 2025 in Denver